JNRowe/vim-configs/localcfg/plugin_vim_projectionist.rst

 ``localcfg/plugin_vim_projectionist.vim``
 =========================================

-:envvar:`PKG_LICENSE_DIR` is set on most of the systems I use to a distro-specific location for licenses; :file:`/usr/share/licenses`, ``/var/lib/repos/gentoo/licenses``, &c.
+:envvar:`PKG_LICENSE_DIR` is set on many of the systems I use to a distro-specific location for licenses; :file:`/usr/share/licenses`, ``/var/lib/repos/gentoo/licenses``, &c.
 This allows us to set up some global templates for licence generation at a project’s top level::